craigbarnes/dte/docs/dte.md

 ## Search Mode

-Search mode allows entering a regular expression to search in the current buffer.
+Search mode allows entering a regular expression to search in the current buffer and can be accessed by pressing `C-f` (Ctrl+f) in [normal mode].

-The key bindings for search mode are mostly the same as in command mode, plus these additional keys:
+The key bindings for search mode are mostly the same as in [command mode], plus these additional keys:

 `M-c`